-- The patient has the right to examine and receive a detailed explanation of her or her bill.
+- The patient has the right to examine and receive a detailed explanation of his or her bill.

 - A patient has the right to full information and counseling on the availability of known financial resources for his or her health care.